PhysicalBit7/notes/docs/software-security/chapter4.md

 Refresher on dynamically linked libraries.
 When an executable program uses a dynamically linked library, it only includes a reference to the library's functions and data, rather than including the entire library's code.
 This allows multiple programs to share the same library code in memory, reducing the overall memory usage of the system and making it more efficient

 ## Indirect/Direct Calls
-If you can change your executable code then we need to monitor, is the code is immutable, then we should not worry about monitoring.
-These are also called direct calls.  _We usually assume that binary code cannot be modified_, this is actually quite popular in Unix environments.
+If you can change your executable code then we need to monitor it.
+If the code is immutable, then we should not worry about monitoring.
+Direct calls are immutable, the instructions are built into the program image.  _We usually assume that binary code cannot be modified_, which is actually quite popular in Unix environments.
 Programs often involve jumping to different areas of code.
 How does a function know where to jump back to when done executing?
 We use the `ret` variable on the stack.
-Buffer overflows can overwrite the `ret` variable ad make a program jump wherever.
+Buffer overflows can overwrite the `ret` variable and make a program jump to wherever they want.
 These are called indirect jumps.
 Indirect jumps __need to be monitored__

 Hackers usually take advantage of the data in your program.
 They may not be able to change the code but they can change the data possibly controlling where your code jumps to.
 Data is put into registers on the CPU instructing what your code does.
 Hackers can possibly change that data